 7. Factor in plenty of storage

-'Effective storage is another simple way to create a happy and homely kitchen.' explains Nerine Vacher, kitchen designer at Neptune.
+'Effective small kitchen storage is another simple way to create a happy and homely kitchen.' explains Nerine Vacher, kitchen designer at Neptune.
 'Including a single piece of furniture, such as a cabinet, or larder, you can completely transform your kitchen, by creating more surface space and keeping clutter out of sight.'

 Freestanding furniture is handy, such as our Chichester potboard, as it provides shelving and drawer space, as well as an extra bit of work surface.'